syshapsough/pi-node-server/README.md

 ```
 echo "dummynet in quick proto tcp from any to any port 1883 pipe 1" | sudo pfctl -a mop -f -
 ```
 This is MY rule (i needed to throttle all bandwidth on port 1883).
-Modify to your needs and consult pf documentation (yes - that is standard pf stuff apart from the dummynet :) )
+Modify to your needs and consult pf documentation.

-Throttle the pipe
+Set the bandwidth to 1Mbit/s, and delay all packets by 3 seconds.
 ```
-sudo dnctl pipe 1 config bw 1Mbit/s
+sudo dnctl pipe 1 config bw 1Mbit/s delay 3000
 ```
-Should be self explanatory :)

 To reset:
 ```
 sudo dnctl flush
 sudo pfctl -f /etc/pf.conf
 ```
+To disable pf
 ```
-sudo pfctl -E
 sudo pfctl -D
 ```